Who has rights under the Privacy Act?

 - contracted service providers for a Commonwealth contract

-- have opted-in to the Privacy Act
+- businesses that have opted-in to the Privacy Act

 The Privacy Act also covers specified persons handling your: